OpenAds-Auction/OpenAdsServer/docs/BUILD_ATTESTATION.md

 ## Overview

-prebid-server includes cryptographic build attestation through the `/attestation` endpoint.
+OpenAds server includes cryptographic build attestation through the `/attestation` endpoint.
 This provides cryptographic proof of the build integrity, linking the binary to the exact source code commit and build timestamp.

 ## How It Works